google_protectAndRun("ads_core.google_render_ad", google_handleError, google_render_ad);

 The impact of technology on occupations, the tendency of employers to set higher educational requirements, and the need for employees with specialized training have made vocational preparation imperative.
 Part-time programs are essential in order to provide occupational mobility among workers and to overcome the effects of job obsolescence.

 In the U.S., vocational education programs are conducted in public secondary schools and community colleges and are financed in part by federal funds.
 Other programs are conducted by business and industry, labor organizations, the armed forces, and private vocational-technical schools.
 Programs in both public and private institutions are general in scope, providing training for several jobs in an occupational cluster; programs conducted by business, industry, and the armed forces usually focus on particular interests.
-Under the Vocational Education Amendments (1968), vocational programs are administered by the U.S. Department of Education.
+Under the Vocational Education

 TEACHER EDUCATION